Victor Ivan: Journalism

 Victor Ivan entered the field of journalism in 1986, at a time when the country was in turmoil with the outbreak of violent youth insurrections triggered by the Sinhalese in the South and the Tamils in the North.
-"The Ravaya", the monthly magazine that he launched soon became popular among the readers and turned out to be the magazine of highest demand at that time.
-Revelation of the presence of radio-active substances in the products of "Nestle" company in the aftermath of the Chernobille Disaster was one of the most remarkable article published by Ravaya magazine.
+Ravaya, the monthly magazine that he launched soon became popular among the readers and turned out to be the magazine of highest demand at that time.
+Revelation of the presence of radioactive substances in the products of the Nestlé company in the aftermath of the Chernobyl disaster was one of the most remarkable articles published by the magazine Ravaya.

-The Ravaya magazine maintained a critical and analytically approach.
+The magazine Ravaya maintained a critical and analytical approach.
 It had an average monthly sale of 40,000 copies.
-With the surge of JVP insurrection, almost all media organisations cautiously refrained from reporting things which were not in favour of the JVP as well as the security forces that were fighting against the JVP.
-Thus, when all other media agencies remained silent, the Ravaya adopted a bold policy of expressing its views openly.
+With the surge of JVP insurrection, almost all media organisations cautiously refrained from reporting things that were not in favour of the JVP as well as the security forces that were fighting against the JVP.
+Thus, when all other media agencies remained silent, Ravaya adopted a bold policy of expressing its views openly.
 It followed a policy of criticising the excesses committed by both parties – the JVP and the security forces.

-During this period, a large number of media people were assassinated by the JVP and the security forces alike on account of their taking sides of either of the two parties.
+During this period, a large number of media people were assassinated by the JVP and the security forces alike on account of their taking the side of either of the two parties.
 Those who were sympathetic to the JVP came under severe wrath of the security forces and vice versa.
-The rebels proscribed the 1988 presidential election declaring it is illegal and demanding the voters to boycott it.
+The rebels proscribed the 1988 presidential election declaring it illegal and demanding that the voters boycott it.
 The JVP adopted a policy of assassinating those who defied their orders.
-Victor Ivan, through the Ravaya magazine appealed to the people to ignore the orders of the rebels and exercise their right to vote.
+Victor Ivan, through Ravaya, appealed to the people to ignore the orders of the rebels and exercise their right to vote.

 The strategy of the JVP was to prevent the unlikely change of the government and create a favourable atmosphere for the candidate of the governing party to win the election and obtain the support of the defeated opposition parties in their pursuit of propelling the youth uprising into a successful end.
 But Victor Ivan openly declared that if the JVP prevents the government change by force, it will undoubtedly result in the wholesale extermination of the rebels themselves by the government.
 It so happened that the ruling party won the election and eventually the JVP was crushed.

 Magazine converted to a newspaper

-After the defeat of the JVP by the security forces, Victor Ivan upgraded the Ravaya magazine into a tabloid size weekly newspaper.
+After the defeat of the JVP by the security forces, Ivan upgraded the magazine Ravaya to a tabloid-size weekly newspaper.
 Since then its scope was widened.
-The Ravaya no longer remained a publication confined to the critics only.
-It expanded its perspective becoming a newspaper committed to exposing the corruptions and wrongdoings taking place in the country.
-The average sale of the Ravaya newspaper increased to the level of 80,000 copies per week .It became a visionary guide and the force that inspired the opposition political parties and political movements which had become frail and weak at that time.
+Ravaya no longer remained a publication confined to the critics only.
+It expanded its perspective becoming a newspaper committed to exposing the corruption and wrongdoing taking place in the country.
+The average sale of the newspaper Ravaya increased to the level of 80,000 copies per week.
+It became a visionary guide and the force that inspired the opposition political parties and political movements which had become frail and weak at that time.